freeradical13/freeradical13.github.io/index.md

 #### Plants

 Plants are autotrophs or self-feeders, meaning they generate their own chemical energy from sunlight through the process of photosynthesis.
-Photosynthesis produces Glucose which can then be burned in mitochondria to make Adenosinetriphosphate (ATP) which is used to drive anabolic processes.

 Unlike animals, plants have a cell wall made of cellulose.